sghall/react-quickie-controls/README.md

 # Road Map

 If people start using this, there's a lot that could be done.
-More control types, better styling and customization come to mind.
+More control types and better styling/customization come to mind.

-# Oh, you're still here?
-Ok.
-One more exmaple...
+# One more example...

 ```js
 type MyOptionType = {